carvel-dev/carvel/content/posts/introduction-to-carvel-blog-post.md

 Carvel is built with UNIX philosophy in mind.
 We believe each tool should be optimized for a single purpose, and have clear boundaries.
 This allows you to weave Carvel into your Kubernetes environment however you want.
-It’s up to you to choose one element of Carvel, or the entire set of tools.
+It's up to you to choose one element of Carvel, or the entire set of tools.

-### What’s in a name?
+## What's in a name?

 Carvel is a method of boat building where the planks of the hull are laid side-by-side without an overlap to create a smooth surface and a robust frame.
 We chose this name because the imagery of workers using the Carvel technique reminded us how our tools can be combined with UNIX pipes.

-### A closer look at Carvel: ytt, kapp, kbld
+## A closer look at Carvel: ytt, kapp, kbld

-Here’s a quick summary of the tools within Carvel:
+Here's a quick summary of the tools within Carvel:
 * **ytt** is a templating tool that understands YAML structures.
 It can also be used for overlaying configuration for Kubernetes workloads.
 You can try it out in our [interactive playground.](/ytt/#example:example-demo)